estacc123-ux/ios-roblox-offsets/README.md

 ## Table (0x30 bytes)

 > ⚠️ The positions of `array*` and `sizearray` below differ from some earlier notes and
-> from the other AI session's output.
-Positions here are derived from direct opcode handler
+> Positions here are derived from direct opcode handler
 > analysis - a table set handler reads `Table+0x08` as a `uint` to bounds-check an array
 > index, and reads `Table+0x18` as a pointer to compute `array[C]`.
 That evidence overrides
 > the earlier luaH_new-based guesses.